damonmac/learn-xgboost/README.md

      Uncomment the differentNames else clause in CreateFeatureVectors2.java

-*Question:* What will happen with the differentNames clause uncommented?
+*Question 5:* What will happen with the differentNames clause uncommented?

      Create the new vectors and train the model.

-*Question:* Was the accuracy improved?
+*Question 6:* Was the accuracy improved?
 How much?
 How is this implementation flawed?

 Next consider the dates in the input data.
 Close inspection will show that often birth dates are estimates, based on age declared at the time the record is made.
 So we need to come up with a way to represent year alignment that is close - and let the machine learn which cases it should pay attention to that.
 We have already called out the date fields in CreateFeatureVectors2.java (DATE_FIELDS = {10, 24, 38, 66}).